camunda/camunda-archetypes/README.md

 These are project templates for [Camunda Platform](http://camunda.org/), which enable a quickstart for developing process applications.

+## Template repositories
+We provide a template repository for every Camunda Archetype.
+Every repository contains a project generated from one specific archetype.
+You can find the whole list on [GitHub](https://github.com/camunda?q=camunda-bpm-archetype-).

+With every new release of the Archetypes, we will update those repositories with a new version as well.
+This allows to investigate possible update paths from one Camunda version to another and also enables you to simply update your existing project by pulling in the latest changes.

 ## Build from Source

 A local build of all archetypes can be achieved with `mvn clean source:jar install` in the root directory.